Zack Short Player Props: Tigers vs. Athletics

 Zack Short At The Plate

-- Short has an RBI in 10 of 42 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- Short has had an RBI in 10 games this season (23.3%), including six multi-RBI outings (14.0%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once eight times this year (19.0%), including one multi-run game.
+- In eight of 43 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.